Emese92/_bar-project/README.md

  * HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Femese92.github.io%2Ffirst-project%2Findex.html)

  ### Unfixed Bugs
  * On the form when choosing a date it is possible to pick past dates.
-I believe it is required Javacript to fix.
+I believe it is required JavaScript to fix.
  * For the form was used an anchor element for an internal link instead of form action="" method="POST", so the thank-you.html can be seen after filling in the booking fields.

 ![thank-you](/assets/images/thankyou.png)